-Today more shots of a long blooming, perennial spring flower Cliff maids - Lewisia cotyledon in reflected ultraviolet photography and simulated bee and butterfly vision.
+Today in 2020 more shots of a long blooming, perennial spring flower Cliff maids - Lewisia cotyledon in reflected ultraviolet photography and simulated bee and butterfly vision.
 All shots were done at f8 in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as my XBV filters for simulated bee and butterfly vision.
 Lens was a UV-Nikkor 105mm quartz fluorite lens.
-Light source was sunlight.
+Light source was sunlight (shade).

 [click on image to see a larger one]